Greg-Boggs/gregboggs.com/content/page/2013-07-05-portland-state-university.md

 id: 642
 title: Portland State University
 author: Greg Boggs
+theme: right-sidebar
 guid: http://www.gregboggs.com/?p=642
 url: /portland-state-university/
 date: 2013-07-05
 categories:
-  - Design
-  - Drupal
-  - Frontend
-  - Programming
+  - freelance2
 ---
-In a year as a Drupal specialist contractor for Portland State University, I created useful solutions for teachers and students.
-Working for the PSU gave me the opportunity to delve into the inner workings of Drupal while doing important work.
+In a year as a Drupal specialist contractor for Portland State University, I created useful solutions for teachers and students.<!--more--> Working for the PSU gave me the opportunity to delve into the inner workings of Drupal while doing important work.

 ## The Solutions Journal